Thoughts on compromise

-Two A6k cameras, each being fitted with a zoom lens that together covers the 15-200mm range would be the perfect kit.
-Being compact and lightweight, I can carry both and be prepared for any architectural shot, or for that matter any landscape or street opportunity.
+Two Sony A6k cameras, each being fitted with a zoom lens that together covers the 15-200mm range would be my perfect kit.
+Being compact and lightweight, I could carry both and be prepared for any architectural shot, or for that matter any landscape or street opportunity.
 When travelling, a small tripod would usually be adequate for night shooting.

 I already have the A6000 and Sony recently released the A6500 which, according to DxO is top of class with many improvements over the A6000, the relevant one being in body image stabilisation.
 Crop sensor cameras have the advantage of a greater depth of field, which suits architecture and landscape work but is not so good for portraiture.

 For some time Sony have had an E f4 10-18mm OSS lens (OSS = stabilised) which performs well provided it is stopped down to f8 at the wide end.
 For depth of field reasons f8 is my preferred setting on the crop sensors.
+Also, f8 is near the 'sweet spot' for the lens.
 Sony recently released an E-mount f3.5-5.6 18-135mm OSS.
 Together these two zooms will give me a complete zoom range from 15mm to about 200mm.

-The reviews of the lenses have been good but there are the usual unavoidable problems of softness in the corners of zoom lenses when wide open but shooting at f8 avoids most of those problems.
+The reviews of the lenses have been good but there are the usual unavoidable problems of softness in the corners of zoom lenses when wide open but shooting in the middle of the f-stop range avoids, or minimises, most of those problems.
 Distortion and vignetting are easily fixed in software so I feel confident these lenses will do the job.

 I will keep the tripod but look to invest in a a small, compact, sturdy tripod to supplement it.

-The only remaining problem will be to continue the never ending quest for the perfect camera bag to take this kit and my 13" MacBook.
+The only remaining problem will be to continue the never ending quest for the perfect camera bag to take this kit.